Ways to Give

 Any donation amount helps us continue to build data-driven solutions and share those with our partners around the country.

-Guidestar Gold Transparency 2021
+Candid Gold Transparency 2024

 As a nonprofit organization, Solari relies on the generous support of individuals and organizations to help us continue to provide our services.
 Charity Navigator has given us their “Give with Confidence” designation and a perfect score of 100 in their rating system.